HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

 - If the data is modified or deleted after the find staging mismatch process is completed, then the report will not contain accurate information.
 - When identifying discrepancies, the system cannot detect items that are currently being staged.
 These items can be a part of the mismatch report.
 - Reports are downloaded as CSVW files.

+    !!!note
+           In case if your values yaml or custom-values yaml file contains the below entries, ensure that they are removed.
+These values might be found under `configuration` of `digitalAssetManagement` section in `incubator`.
+           ```
+           enableStagingCleanupHeartbeats
+           findStagingMismatchHeartbeatIntervalTimeInMinutes
+           ```